lower11/SocialApp/README.md

 DATABASE- hard coded data in java files, in future we want to connect this to real database

--Everything in com.social.constants package is related to database
+-Everything in com.social.constants package is related to database such as the; types of books, movies, usertypes, genders, genres etc.